Xetibo/ReSet-Doc/sections/literature.typ

 the plugin.
 The challenge with this approach is the inclusion of an authentication mechanism.
 In order to facilitate this mechanism, ReSet could utilize the keyring functionality.
-This ensures that a user has a singular database which is not controlled by ReSet.
+This ensures that a user has a singular database that is not controlled by ReSet.
 The downside to this would be the dependency on keyrings themselves. @GNOME-Keyring @Keyring-Rust

 //#subsection("Hooks")